ChrisBuilds/terminaltexteffects/docs/showroom.md

 ## OrbittingVolley

-Four launchers orbit the canvas firing volleys of characters inward to build the input text from the center out.
+Four launchers travel along the canvas edges, firing characters from their nearest canvas side to build the text in expanding circular rings.
+Rings launch in order with up to two still in flight.

 ![Demo](./img/effects_demos/orbittingvolley_demo.gif)